 Natural flea treatments work on the premise that they use ingredients that fleas don’t like the smell of.
 It’s thought that fleas don’t like the smell of a lot of essential oils, including peppermint oil, cedarwood oil, and lemongrass oil, for example.

-However, unlike other flea treatments that are regulated by organizations such as the Food and Drug Administration (FDA) or Environmental Protection Agency (EPA) that ensure their effectiveness and safety, the essential oils in many natural flea treatments aren’t regulated nor have they been proven to prevent flea infestations.
+However, unlike other flea treatments that are regulated by organizations such as the Food and Drug Administration or Environmental Protection Agency that ensure their effectiveness and safety, the essential oils in many natural flea treatments aren’t regulated nor have they been proven to prevent flea infestations.

-With that being said, there isn’t sufficient evidence to prove that all-natural flea treatments are effective at actually killing fleas.
+There also isn’t sufficient evidence to prove that all-natural flea treatments are effective at actually killing fleas.
 Some of them may, but it ultimately depends on what the ingredients are.
 However, it’s possible that natural flea treatments are effective at least at repelling fleas temporarily, which is why it is necessary to reapply the products as per instructions and treat your house for fleas in addition to your cat.

 What Should You Consider When Choosing a Natural Flea Treatment?

 It’s worth noting that any particular natural flea treatment may not work for everyone.
-What works for you may not work for someone else because it depends on how many fleas your cat has and whether or not you have an infestation in your home, as well as the ingredients of any particular product.
+What works for you may not work for someone else because it depends on how many fleas your cat has and whether you have an infestation in your home, as well as the ingredients of any particular product.

-Remember that some treatments can be used on both your cat and around your home, while some products are meant for use only around your home and others are meant for use only on your cat.
+Most treatments can be used on both your cat and around your home, while some products are meant for use only around your home and others are meant for use only on your cat.
 You may end up buying more than one product if you want the fleas to be gone completely.

 Conclusion